TI7112/date-time-handler/README.md

 detail()
-The detail(“Y-m-d”) function accepts a Date object or a date string, and returns a detailed object with information about the given date, such as:
+The detail("Y-m-d") function accepts a Date object or a date string, and returns a detailed object with information about the given date, such as:
 * The day of the week (0-6).
 * The day name (e.g., "sunday").
 * The date of the month (1-31).